These quirky accommodations are turning ordinary stays into extraordinary memories for their guests.

 The Boot Bed ’n’ Breakfast, New Zealand

-Located in the Tasman region in South Island, this quirky accommodation is a giant boot created by ingenious duo Steve and his partner Judy.
+Located in the Tasman region in South Island, this unique hotel is a giant boot created by ingenious duo Steve and his partner Judy.
 This fully equipped stand-alone cottage features all modern amenities and fittings and furniture that have been custom made to fit its curved walls.
 Fairytale experience guaranteed!

 Kakslauttanen Arctic Resort, Finland